+Question Answer Marks

+EITHER

-Question Answer Marks EITHER 4(a) In what ways, and with what dramatic effects, does Williams present different kinds of conflict in Cat on a Hot Tin Roof ?
-25 Mark according to the levels of response marking criteria.
-OR 4(b) How might an audience respond to the following extract, the ending of the play?
-In your answer you should pay close attention to dramatic methods and their effects.
-25 Mark according to the levels of response marking criteria.
+4(a) Discuss some of the dramatic ways in which Williams shapes an audience's response to Maggie in Cat on a Hot Tin Roof .
+Mark according to the levels of response marking criteria.
+25

+OR

+4(b) Discuss Williams's presentation of Big Mama in the following extract.
+In your answer you should pay close attention to dramatic methods and 25

+their effects.

+Mark according to the levels of response marking criteria.